 52 years old, from Deusa 3 Solu, 2 children

 Experience: Expedition and Trekking cook for 18 years.
 Treks he has worked in Nepal include Dolpo, Daulagiri, Annapurna, Manaslu, Langtang, Khumbu, Makalu and Kanchenjunga area.
 In India: Arunachal, Himanchal, Spiti.
 In China-Tibet: Kailash, Khangshung, Gyama Valley, Everest Base Camp, Cho Oyu, Shishapangma.
 He has also worked in Afghanistan for 27 months cooking for the Canadian forces.

 As IMG's General Manager, Tammy is responsible for overseeing the numerous organizational details of our staff and office including, but by no means limited to; accounting, reporting, staffing and customer service.
 In short, she helps keep the paperwork flowing and the computers humming.
 She lives in Ashford with her two kids and enjoys hiking and exploring the Mt.
 Rainier area.

-Anya designs, builds, and maintains the occasional website, such as IMG's mountainguides.com which she especially enjoys because of perks such as use of the Company Yak.
+Anya designs, builds, and maintains the occasional website, such as IMG's mountainguides.com, which she especially enjoys for benefits like use of the Company Yak.
+She is proud to have worked with IMG since 1997.
 Aside from her duties as a Web Ranger, she enjoys raising chickens, goats, and beef cattle, as well as traveling to Nepal with a NASA-like assortment of satellite gear to help sponsored climbers stay in touch with their good friends at CNN.
-She has climbed Rainier, Elbrus, and McKinley, and has trekked Nepal three times.
+She is rarely seen without her German Shepherd, hikes throughout the Pacific Northwest every chance she gets, has climbed Rainier, Elbrus, and Denali, and has trekked Nepal several times.